 Laser Engraving can take anywhere from 5 seconds to multiple hours.
-Quite a few factors need to be taken into account such as the material being engraved, the size of the design, and the power of the laser to name a few.
+However, you need to consider quite a few factors including the material being engraved, the size of the design, and the power of the laser, to name a few.

-Though the actual process of engraving may be relatively quick, there may be multiple, longer steps involved in preparing the engraving such as rendering the design into the computer software, prepping the material being engraved, and removing any unwanted residue after the engraving process.
+While the engraving process might be quick, preparing the engraving involves multiple, longer steps like rendering the design into the computer software, prepping the material, and removing any unwanted residue after engraving.

 What kinds of things can be engraved?

 Pretty much anything can be engraved.

 As long as it's a hard surface, there's a good chance it can be engraved.